mendax1234/mendax1234.github.io/_posts/2024-05-11-The-Innovators-Book-Review.md

     When talking about standing on the shoulders of giants, one thing we can't miss is **Open-source**.
 This kind of open-source free software, like Linux and free collaborative projects, like Wikipedia, are dubbed as *"commons-based peer production"* by Professor Yochai Benkler from Harvard.
 I would say it's true, especially for those who have participated in some open-source projects.
 I beleve the thrill of seeing your code being added to a large project will definitely make you want to contribute more to that project, making it robust and well-maintained.

 There are many other take-aways in the book, but among these, the above two resonates with me most.

+## Summary
+As a book focusing on the innovation in tech world, this book is good to read after the finals or during the spare time.
+If you is interested in the history of the tech world, this book is also a not-bad choice.